kanishkamaduranga/Webco-Assesment/README.md

    ```
 9. Default Admin Credentials:

-Email: admin@example.com
+Email: kanishka1000+4@gmail.com

-Password: password (or the password you set in the AdminUserSeeder).
+Password: secret123 (or the password you set in the AdminUserSeeder).